Balham: Demography

 Balham is diverse both in terms of economic and cultural demographics with an increasingly professional middle class population.

 The Polish population in Balham has hugely increased since 2006, though Balham has been one of the centres of the community in London since World War II.
 The White Eagle Club is a thriving Polish community centre, and its traditional Saturday night dance draws people from across London.
 Opposite the White Eagle is The Polish Roman Catholic Church of Christ the King.

 The Irish, Portuguese, Somali, Pakistani and Brazilian communities are also well represented.

+Governance

+Balham is part of the Tooting constituency for elections to the House of Commons of the United Kingdom.

+Balham is covered by the Balham and South Balham wards for elections to Wandsworth London Borough Council.